Financial support for students

 - there were caveats in your original offer that your financial support might change, or was not finalised.

-However, we do not think it would be reasonable to change your financial support offer if such caveats existed only in the small print.
-Nor do we think institutions should expect applicants to be unreasonably proactive in finding out about changes to their financial support entitlement.
+However, we do not think it would be reasonable to change your financial support offer if such caveats existed only in the small print, nor do we think institutions should expect applicants to be excessively proactive in finding out about changes to their financial support entitlement.

 We will be happy to discuss the reasonableness of your draft policies (contact your institution’s key policy adviser).
 We would also encourage you to test your position with your student union before deciding which financial support package your deferred students are eligible to receive.